Tuesday, 4 February 2014

 While I haven’t found a convincing and/or comprehensive explanation for these two exceptional retrograde rotations (OK, I have not done a deep research, but I guess that this is still being studied and the real explanation is yet to be found out), I saw in a documentary a plausible theory explaining the case of Venus: a huge mass impacted with Venus some millions of years ago, and the impact was so strong that it caused the planet to rotate in the other sense.
 Being the rotation of Venus the slowest in the system (it takes 243 Earth days, while its orbit around the Sun is faster, taking 224.7 Earth days), it looks quite a reasonable explanation to me.
 In any case, I find of significance the fact that out of 8 planets only 2 rotate in the different sense.

 From Venus we move back to Earth for a while, and I would like to make a stop on the Moon as well.
 From Earth we always see the same face of the Moon.
 The explanation is quite simple: the same gravitational attraction between the Earth and the Moon which causes the tides on Earth does also cause that the Moon’s rotation period is the same as the time it takes to orbit the Earth.
 The Moon may have also dramatically affected the development of life on Earth by moderating our planet’s climate.
 And here we come to an interesting information regarding the Moon: how was it formed?
 Well, the most widely accepted theory of the Moon’s origin, the “giant impact theory”, states that it formed from the collision of a Mars-sized protoplanet with the early Earth.
-The Earth would have been smaller than it is now until that moment, and after the impact part of the protoplanet melted with Earth and the rest was expelled to become the Moon.
+The Earth would have been smaller than it is now until that moment, and after the impact part of the protoplanet melted with Earth and the rest was expelled to become, first, a ring of rocks orbiting Earth and then, the Moon (gravity playing once again here).
 This hypothesis explains, among other things, the Moon’s relative lack of iron and volatile elements, and the fact that its composition is nearly identical to that of the Earth’s crust.

 So with a size much bigger than one would initially think and many cosmic impacts along its history which gave shape to its planets and their corresponding satellites, the Solar System has a lot of mysteries for us yet to unveil.
 Who knows what other amazing stories are waiting for us out there...